 Since first-order triangles are used by FEMM, the resulting solution for B and H obtained by differentiating A is constant over each element.
-If the raw B and H are used by the postprocessor, density plots of B and B and B are obtained quantities along user-defined contours look terrible.
-Also, the values of B and B aren't so accurate at points in an element away from the element's centroid.
+If the raw B and H are used by the postprocessor, density plots of B and 2-D plots of field quantities along user-defined contours look terrible.
+The values of B and H also are not so accurate at points in an element away from the element's centroid.